TheanYeeSin/HTML-Games/rockpaperscissors/README.md

 # Rock, Paper, Scissors

-This is a rock paper scissors game made in vanilla HTML, CSS, JavaScript
+This is a rock-paper-scissors game made in vanilla HTML, CSS, JavaScript

 ## Game Instruction